 While their general role is to accompany disabled runners during the course of a workout or race, on any given day an Achilles volunteer will function as a member’s eyes, ears, guide, and motivator.
 But ask any Achilles volunteer why they do it, and you’ll hear the same answer, over and over: they get back as much as they give, and more.

-"Walking as a Volunteer with Achilles makes you a better person.
-The first time I walked with a visually impaired athlete during the Achilles Marathon in Prospect Park, she was able to tell me about the areas we were walking by.
+"Walking as a volunteer with Achilles makes you a better person.
+The first time I walked with a visually impaired athlete, she was able to tell me about the areas we were walking by.
 The birds and the open fields.
-I had the vision but missed what she heard by walking with me.
+I had the vision but missed what she heard.
 I have learned to take better notice of the beauty in everyday life.
-We learn that you can accomplish whatever you want, there are only abilities no disabilities in life you just have to take advantage of them." - Achilles Volunteer
+We learn that you can accomplish whatever you want, there are only different abilities — no disabilities — in life. " — Achilles Volunteer

 How to Volunteer